annethro/remittances/social_data_processing/README.md

 Before we ran our models (see the Models folder), we processed the social data and then merged it with the environmental data (see environmental_data_processing).

 To reproduce our approach to processing the social data, download each code file in this folder, then find the matching data files for each country on this link: https://microdata.worldbank.org/index.php/catalog/mrs/?page=1&ps=15&repo=mrs

+To reproduce our approach for merging social data across countries and then merging with environmental data, download the csv files in this folder with country names, then run the code social-environmental-merge.R.